 “The staff is really supportive.”

-Earning a bachelor of science in nursing in 16 months requires a lot of hard work and can prove to be difficult for many students, including Kristin.
+Earning an BS in Nursing in 16 months requires a lot of hard work and can prove to be difficult for many students, including Kristin.

 “It’s a completely different frame of mind when you’re taking nursing exams and I think a lot of us struggled,” she says.

 But that’s where Utica College’s dedicated staff came into play, making sure she and her other classmates had the support they need to succeed.